 Welcome to my website!

-In autumn 2024, I visited the Center for Economic Research on Governance, Inequality and Conflict (CERGIC) at ENS Lyon, sponsored by Professor Mathieu Couttenier.
-Prior to my PhD studies, I obtained a MSc in Economics and Social Sciences from Bocconi University and a BSc in Economics, Markets and Institutions from the University of Bologna.
+During my PhD studies, I visited Columbia University and ENS Lyon.
+Prior to my PhD, I obtained a MSc in Economics and Social Sciences from Bocconi University and a BSc in Economics, Markets and Institutions from the University of Bologna.

 Here you can learn about my research, teaching experience, policy contributions, and have a look at my CV.
 You can also get in touch by emailing me at enrico.cavallotti@eui.eu or follow me on X or on Bluesky.